 Multnomah takes practical steps to foster an inclusive environment that engages diverse cultures and backgrounds.
-Learn more about our inclusive development initiatives like the Multicultural Center, the Voices Club, Mosaic Week, and more.
+Learn more about our inclusive development initiatives like the Multicultural Center, the Undivided Club, Mosaic Month, and more.

 Diverse culture, one community